rubocop/rubocop/manual/cops_rails.md

 --- | ---
 Enabled | No

-This cop looks for both .joins("LEFT JOIN ...") and .joins("LEFT OUTER JOIN ...") and proposes to use either the .left_joins("...") method or the .left_outer_joins("...") one accordingly.
+This cop looks for both .joins("LEFT JOIN ...") and .joins("LEFT OUTER JOIN ...").
+It proposes to use either the .left_joins("...") method or the .left_outer_joins("...") one accordingly.
 These methods were introduced in Rails 5.0.

 ### Examples